ShaikMoAbdullah/Technical_paper_1/tech_markdown.md

 <br />

-# Elasticsearch, Solr and Lucene
+# Elasticsearch, Solr, and Lucene

 ## Table of Contents
 * ### What is Elasticsearch?